Penthouse North: Plot

 Blake, Sara's sister, comes over with her husband, Danny, for the party Sara was preparing for earlier.
 Sara gets them to leave with a story that she and Ryan are fighting, and coincidentally Blake, who is heavily pregnant, starts having contractions.
 Hollander sends Chad to fix him a drink while he takes Sara out to the balcony.
 Chad discovers the diamonds hidden within the ice cubes and hides them away before offering Hollander his drink.
 Chad attempts to kill Hollander but is shot by Hollander.
 With Hollander's attention on Chad, Sara stabs Hollander in the back with a garden shear.
 As Hollander grapples with Sara, Chad revives and attacks Hollander, who grabs Chad's blade and stabs him to death.
 Hollander searches for Sara, who has found Hollander's gun.
-She tries shooting him using her sense of sound, but New Year's Eve fireworks dull her senses, giving her a flashback to the moment she lost her sight in Afghanistan.
+She tries shooting him using her sense of hearing, but New Year's Eve fireworks dull her senses, giving her a flashback to the moment she lost her sight in Afghanistan.

 Sara manages to shoot Hollander in the arm.
 With the gun pointed directly at him she starts throwing the diamonds over the balcony, threatening to throw all of them away.
 When Hollander reacts, she is able to hear him and shoots him in the chest before pushing him off the balcony to his death.

 It is revealed that Sara had kept the diamonds in her hand.
 She re-freezes them in the ice tray, while her cat is seen walking over Hollander's corpse on the ground below.